vegabs/starter-hugo-academic/content/publication/example/index.md

   - ""
   - ""
   - ""
-publication: In *Eighth International Conference on Animal-Computer Interaction*
+publication: In *Eighth International Conference on Animal-Computer Interaction — ACI 2021*
-summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellus ac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
+summary: A wearable + web application to aid in canine flexibility activities.
+  The system uses different feedback modalities to help the human user to perform the exercise correctly to aid the dog.
 url_dataset: ""
 url_project: ""
 publication_short: In *Eighth International Conference on Animal-Computer Interaction*